-CD726 RESEARCH DESIGN IN COMMUNICATION DISORDERS Program Prerequisites or by consent.
+CD724 RESEARCH DESIGN IN COMMUNICATION DISORDERS Prerequisites: None.
 The major goal of this course is to prepare students to be critical consumers of the research literature.
-The course focuses on the types of research, and research designs that are commonly utilized to investigate normal and disordered human communication.
-2 credits
+The course focuses on types of research, research designs, research methods, evidence-based practice, and statistics that are commonly used to investigate normal and disordered human communication.
+3 credits